 This reach across the wider Bay Area shows just how much math kids need Proof School.
 It also demonstrates that math kids live everywhere and come from many different communities.

-Over 80% of our students live outside San Francisco, and we've designed our school to reflect our geographic reach.
+About 75% of our students live outside San Francisco, and we've designed our school to reflect our geographic reach.
 We time our school day to Caltrain, BART, MUNI, and Transbay Bus.
 We also built a feature on our portal so parents can track their child as she or he boards a train, is met by a chaperone, and enters and leaves school.